lamps-wg/cms-kemri/draft-ietf-lamps-cms-kemri.md

 identified in the wrap field below.

 > ukm is optional user keying material.
-When the ukm value is provided, it is used as part of the info structure described in {{kdf}} to provide a context input to the key-derivation function.
+When the ukm value is provided, it must contain at least one octet, and it is used as part of the info structure described in {{kdf}} to provide a context input to the key-derivation function.
 For example, the ukm value could include a nonce, application-specific context information,